mintster/nixmash-spring/README.md

 ##Installation##

 Run the _setup.mysql_ script in the /doc/install directory to populate the database for using MySQL.
 Update Datasource connection properties in _/resources/META-INF/spring/mysql.properties_ file.
-Otherwise, the tests should fire up with a database.hbm2ddl.auto create-drop setting.
-The H2 create-data script is located in _/resources/db._  Build with gradle and run with gradle :bootRun or run tests with gradle :jpa:test.
+The tests in both JPA and MVC modules use a database.hbm2ddl.auto create-drop setting and should run with a simple $gradle jpa:test or $gradle mvc:test.
+The H2 create-data script for the tests is located in _/resources/db._

 ##References##